cewing/cf-uge/source/travelling.rst

         Use the ``cd`` command, providing the name of your chosen directory as a *relative path*

-        Now, make a prediction about the *path* of your *present working directory*
+        Now, make a prediction about the *path* of your *current working directory*

         Finally, use the ``pwd`` command to confirm or reject your prediction